Arco-list/arco/arco_prd_updated.md

 ### Professionals

+**Component Path**: `app/discover/professionals/page.tsx` (professionals tab component)

 ![Mockup](https://firebasestorage.googleapis.com/v0/b/prd-explorer.firebasestorage.app/o/mockups%2F1756516840967-iitgfht.png?alt=media&token=740d6df9-3a67-4473-a34e-0c6d8f7675fc)

 Functional Requirements

-- User can view professionals in a table with columns for Company Name, Status, Projects Linked, and Plan Tier.
+- User can view professionals in a table with columns for Company Name, Rating, Location, Status (Listed, Unlisted, Not claimed, Deactivated), Projects Linked, and Plan Tier.
+- When a Company has the status Not Claimed the Professional is invited to a project by another professional, but not yet linked to a user.
+The name displays the domain (example.com) that is invited.
 - User can view professionals in a table with Company Name, Status (Active / Inactive), Projects Linked (#), Plan Tier.
-- User can filter by Status, Plan Tier, or keyword search (name, domain).
+- User can filter by Status, Plan Tier, Location, Professional Services or keyword search (name, domain).
 - User can click Create Professional to open a modal with fields Company Name, Logo, Website, Contact Email, Services (multi-select).
 - User can edit a professional in a side panel; system will reflect changes instantly on the public Company Page.
 - User can deactivate/reactivate a profile; system will hide/show the Company Page and unlink it from Discover results.